brucefan1983/CUDA-Programming/src/02-thread-organization/readme.md

 ### 2.3.1 A CUDA kernel using multiple threads

-There are many cores in a GPU and one can asign many threads for a kernel, if needed.
+There are many cores in a GPU and one can assign many threads for a kernel, if needed.
 The following program (https://github.com/brucefan1983/CUDA-Programming/blob/master/src/02-thread-organization/hello3.cu) used a grid with 2 blocks for the kernel, and each block has 4 threads:
 ```
 #include <stdio.h>